PowerShell Library for HPE Compute Ops Management

 - Service Provisioning: Provision services like Compute Ops Management, manage service roles and subscriptions.

 - Device Management: Add devices individually or in bulk using CSV files, manage device subscriptions and auto-subscriptions, set device locations and connect devices to services.
+Devices can also be permanently removed (unclaimed) with

 - Job Scheduling and Execution: Schedule and execute various tasks like firmware updates, OS installations, and sustainability reports.